fosterlab/clust-perturb/README.md

 ## System requirements

-Augur relies on functions from the following R packages:
+`clust.perturb` relies on functions from the following R packages:

 ```
 	igraph (>= 1.2.4.2)